ananddeepsingh/css-border-box-example/readme.md

-#CSS3 Border Box Example
+#CSS3 Box Sizing Example

 In this example, I have created two files, namely :-
-	- before.html
+	before.html and
-	- after.html
+	after.html

-In before.html, user can able to see horizontal scroll bar and after using  *box-sizing: border-box;* property, horizontal scroll bar removed.
+In <strong> before.html </strong>, user can able to see horizontal scroll bar and after using  *box-sizing: border-box;* property, horizontal scroll bar removed.